PowerShell/ConsoleGuiTools/README.md

 please read the [development section above](https://github.com/PowerShell/GraphicalTools#development) to learn more.

-## (Deprecated) Microsoft.PowerShell.GraphicalTools Architecture
+## Microsoft.PowerShell.ConsoleGuiTools Architecture

-`GraphicalTools` consists of 2 .NET Projects:
+`ConsoleGuiTools` consists of 2 .NET Projects:

 - ConsoleGuiTools - Cmdlet implementation for Out-ConsoleGridView
 - OutGridView.Models - Contains data contracts between the GUI & Cmdlet

-_Note:_ Previously, GraphicalTools also included the Avalonia-based `Out-GridView` which was implemented in `.\Microsoft.PowerShell.GraphicalTools` and `.\OutGridView.Gui`.
+_Note:_ Previously, this repo included `Microsoft.PowerShell.GraphicalTools` which included the Avalonia-based `Out-GridView` (implemented in `.\Microsoft.PowerShell.GraphicalTools` and `.\OutGridView.Gui`).
 These components have been deprecated (see note above).

 ## Maintainers